 International students without financial need may be eligible for merit-based institutional scholarships.

-In addition to tuition, there are other costs associated with college, like room and board, facility fees, and books and supplies.
+Tuition is not the only cost of attending college; room and board, books, transportation and fees are also costs it consider when planning for college.
 Let's take a look at what impacts these costs, and what to expect at Houston Community College.

-There may be other costs associated with participating in special activities, like Greek Life, or playing on an intramural sports team.
-Many schools have ways for students who may struggle to participate because of cost can find ways to lower or eliminate these fees.
+Keep in mind, there could also be optional fees associated with participating in certain activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
+Most colleges offer ways so that those who may struggle to participate because of cost can find ways to lower or eliminate these costs.

-The total cost of transportation in college can really vary.
+The cost of transportation in college depends on a few key factors.
 Will you take a subway, car or an airplane to get to school?
 Is on-campus parking free, or will you need to budget for parking?
-Is the campus easy to get around on foot?
-Do you plan to bring a car or will you need to use public transportation?
+Is the campus walkable?
+Do you own a car, or are you planning to use busses, subways, or other modes of transportation?
 All of these questions can make a big difference in your transportation budget.

-A school's location can also have a big effect on transportation costs.
+A school's location can also have a big effect on your transportation budget.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the flip side, transportation in a city is sometimes pricey, but there may be more buses, trains and low-cost flight options to actually get to school.
-The Houston Community College campus is in a urban setting in Texas, near Houston.
+On the other hand transportation in a city could be expensive, but there may be more buses, trains and low-cost flight options to actually get to school.
+The Houston Community College campus is in a city in Texas, near Houston and Texas USA.

-Now, let’s do a rundown of all of the costs associated with college, to get a better idea of how much students can expect to shell out for Houston Community College.
+Now, let’s go over all of the costs we've covered, to get a better estimate of how much students can expect to shell out for Houston Community College.

 What will the cost of attending Houston Community College be?
 Here is a breakdown of tuition and expenses.